-Anyone involved in Rounders have a fundamental right to be protected so that they can enjoy the sport free from all forms of abuse and exploitation.
-It therefore seeks to help protect and promote the welfare of all people in Rounders by having in place clear policies and guidance for its member teams and leagues and all others involved in the sport.
+Bury Rounders League believe that everyone involved in Rounders have a fundamental right to be protected, so that they can enjoy the sport free from all forms of abuse and exploitation.
+We seek to help protect and promote the welfare of all participants in Rounders by having in place clear policies and guidance for our members, officials and all others involved in the sport.

-The guidance is set out in five sections;
+The BRSI is set out in four sections;

 We hope that the policy will assist your team as we all work towards a safer environment for the future of our sport.